 Unrecoverable Error Mac | Unrecoverable Error: Security Agent was unable to create requested mechanism TeamViewerAuthPlugin:start

-Recently (October 2020) I was cleaning up some space on my MacBook and decided to uninstall TeamViewer.
-However, I failed to properly uninstall the program, and when I turned on my MacBook a few days later I encountered this unrecoverable error mac issue that lead you to this article.
+2020 – June 2021 versions — Updated June 25, 2021 — Security Agent Unrecoverable Error Mac TeamViewer.
+Recently I was cleaning up some space on my MacBook and decided to uninstall TeamViewer.
+However, I failed to properly uninstall the program, and when I turned on my MacBook a few days later I encountered this unrecoverable error mac issue that leads you to this article.
 Below is a solved walkthrough.

 last updated: January 2021

 It’s highly suggest you refer to the comments at the end of this post if you encounter an issue.
 There has been a pretty active community working together when questions pop up.

 Below is the method I used to get the missing file back on to my MacBook.

 Fixing the Unrecoverable Error Mac Step 1: Download the Missing File

 - Download the needed TeamViewer file TeamViewerAuthPlugin.bundle (if you can’t use the link just provided, try this updated link here )

 - Copy the TeamViewerAuthPlugin.bundle from /Library/Security/SecurityAgent/ to a USB